How to Change Your Credit Card Billing Address

 Even if your favorite online retailer doesn’t deny a transaction due to a wrong billing address, it’s always important to keep your billing information up-to-date.

 So if you move, notify your bank and credit card companies as soon as possible.
-This ensures that your statements and other billing information goes to your correct address.
+This ensures that your statements and other billing information go to your correct address.

 Putting off updating your address means that important information could go to your old home and end up in the wrong hands.